coder/coder/docs/templates/docker-in-workspaces.md

    > ⚠️ **Warning**: If you are using a managed Kubernetes distribution (e.g. AKS, EKS, GKE), be sure to set node labels via your cloud provider.
 Otherwise, your nodes may drop the labels and break podman functionality.

-3. For systems running SELinux (typically Fedora-, CentOS-, and Red Hat-based systems), you may need to disable SELinux or set it to permissive mode.
+3. For systems running SELinux (typically Fedora-, CentOS-, and Red Hat-based systems), you might need to disable SELinux or set it to permissive mode.

 4. Import our [kubernetes-with-podman](https://github.com/coder/coder/tree/main/examples/templates/kubernetes-with-podman) example template, or make your own.